agentic/engineering/jobsBrowse JobsHiring GuideSalariesWhat is Agentic AI Engineering?

 Process evolution is your defining contribution.
 You've restructured how your team thinks about engineering when agents handle implementation.
 You've rethought how your team estimates, plans, reviews, and ships.
 The organizational structure reflects what's actually true when agents handle implementation: throughput scales differently, review means something different, and the engineering role itself has changed.

-The Five Levels of Agentic Engineering
+The Five Levels of Agentic AI Engineering

 1The ExperimenterThe future is leaking into my workflow, and I'm taking notes.2The PractitionerWhile others debate AI, I'm shipping with it daily.3The IntegratorI don't just use agents.
 I design for them.4The OrchestratorI'm the bottleneck now, and that's a compliment.